Film / ThanksKilling

 - Batter Up: Kristen uses one against the turkey.

 - Big Damn Heroes: Oscar showing up to blast the turkey as it flees its tipi.
 It gets better, though.

 - Bittersweet Ending: At least Johnny's dad died thinking his son was a football star again.

 - Black Comedy Rape: Right after killing her boyfriend while he was having sex with her, the Turkey proceeds to replace him and have sex with her before killing her.
 Don't ask.

-- Blah Blah Blah: The turkey's response to the group reading the demonic saying meant to rob him of his powers, until it actually starts effecting him.
+- Blah Blah Blah: The turkey's response to the group reading the demonic saying meant to rob him of his powers, until it actually starts affecting him.

-- Blood from the Mouth: Johnny's death (he was stabbed with an electric carving, but it never really focuses on the wound itself).
+- Blood from the Mouth: Johnny's death (he was stabbed with an electric carving knife, but it never really focuses on the wound itself).

 - Boom, Headshot: The turkey blows a guy's head off with a shotgun, and later sustains a gunshot wound to the face courtesy of Oscar.